twumasiclement/TimeSeries-Forecasting/README.md

-# TimeSeries-Forecasting (External R scripts and data for a paper submitted to the International Journal of Forecasting).
+# Time-series prediction for blood demand (External R scripts and data for a paper submitted to the International Journal of Forecasting).

 Topic: Machine Learning Algorithms for Forecasting and Backcasting Blood Demand Data with Missing Values and Outliers: A Study of Tema General Hospital of Ghana.